recursal/gguf-swiss/README.md

 ### gguf-swiss-info

-Model information printer utility.
+Model information reader utility.
-Reads a GGUF file, and outputs a summary of its metadata and tensors to stdout.
+Reads a GGUF file, and outputs a summary of its metadata and tensors to stdout, in markdown format.

 ### gguf-swiss-pack